LukePeacock/com3503_3d_graphics/README.md

 # COM3503 3D Graphics Assignment
 This folder contains all files necessary to compile and execute the COM3503 3D Graphics assignment.
-All code was written by myself, Luke Peacock, unless otherwise stated in the file.
+All code was written by myself, Luke Peacock, unless otherwise stated.

+Scene graph code and model, mesh, material code was heavily based on code from the Lab class tutorials.
+However, most of it needed updating to work within C++ (primarily adding pointer and references rather than copying objects).
+Several functions needed changing to use pointers and/or references in order to make the code more efficient and also to preserve the hierarchy of the scene graphs.

 ## File Structure